Does God make a believer alive, saved by grace, and raised with Christ at the same time?

 When are believers saved through the resurrection of Christ?

 1 Peter 3:21, “Baptism, which corresponds to this, now saves you, not as a removal of dirt from the body but as an appeal to God for a good conscience, through the resurrection of Jesus Christ,”.

 John 3:5, “Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.”

-When does a believer become a child of God being born again?
+Does a believer become a child of God when that believer is born again?

 John 1:12-13, “But to all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.”